When will the centre be ready?

 Will the Scopus community be involved in the design and layout?

 The school facilities will be designed with the input of our senior management, the College’s lay leadership and professional consultants retained by the College.
+We will also be seeking feedback from the entire Scopus Community including teachers, students, families, staff, and alumni.
+We look forward to providing further information on how they can be involved.

 What is the thinking behind the move?